shoukoo/mei.nvim/README.md

 # 梅 💮 mei.nvim
 A beautiful colorscheme that is written in lua.
-It works with or without Tree-sitter
+It works with or without Tree-sitter.

 ## Screenshot
 With Tree-sitter
 ![treesitter](treesitter_on.png)